-3 Common Principles for all Misconduct and Fitness to Practise Committees
+3 Common Principles for all Misconduct and Fitness to Practise Committees representative present are not members of the Committee and the Student therefore cannot object to their attendance.

 - 3.1 The Student may object to a member of the Committee.
 The only ground for objection is that of possible bias arising from either: - a) involvement of the member in the issues to be considered by the Committee at an earlier stage, or - b) involvement of the member in a related appeal hearing, misconduct hearing or grievance procedure, or - c) material knowledge of the matter or Student.